erlang/erlang-org/README.md

   * start jekyll to serve the erlang.org site at http://localhost:4000
 * setup
   * Download and generate all [Auto-generated Content](#Auto-generated-content).
+* test - depends on setup
+  * Runs linting and all testcases

 ## Adding content